 I’m figuring it out, Nightblood said.
 I’ve had a lot of practice.

 Even still, its voice was foreign.
 The sword wasn’t really to blame.
 It was a terrible, destructive thing--but it had been created to destroy.
-It still didn’t understand life, and what that life meant.
-It only knew its command, and it tried so hard to fulfill it.
+It still didn’t understand life, or what that life meant.
+It only knew its Command, and it tried so hard to fulfill it.

 That man down there, Nightblood said.
 The one in the palace.
 He holds the power to start this war.
 You don’t want this war to start.
 That’s why he’s evil.